umn-impish/detector-analysis-code/README.md

 First created June 2026 during the IMPISH-1 integration.

 For now, all examples, scripts, and snippets are accepted.
 Members of the IMPISH team can push to this repository.
-If you are not on the IMPISH team, use a pull request.
+If you are not on the IMPISH team, use a pull request and your code will be reviewed.

 Eventually, we may clean this up into neat, well-maintained code.
 Or not!